United States History Bee

 The International History Olympiad is a week-long event with numerous competitions, field trips, family activities and more.
 In each event, medals are awarded to the top 3 competing students in each age division.
 US students compete for their state; students from other countries (or students in the USA who were born abroad or who have foreign citizenship) represent those countries.
 Two of the most prestigious events at the Olympiad are the International History Bee World Championships and the International History Bowl World Championships; an overall Olympiad Championship title is also awarded in each age division; please view the website at www.historyolympiad.com for further details on all events and to register.

-The 2025 International History Olympiad will be held in Paris from July 20-26, 2025.
 For all questions on the International History Olympiad, please email olympiad@iacompetitions.com.

 US History Bee Practice Resources